Sodalite at a Glance

 Lapis Lazuli

-Lapis Lazuli deepens Sodalite's truth-seeking energy with ancient wisdom and spiritual royalty — together they create a powerful Third Eye and Throat Chakra activation for honest spiritual expression
+Lapis Lazuli deepens Sodalite's truth-seeking energy with ancient wisdom and spiritual weight — together they activate the Third Eye and Throat Chakras for honest spiritual expression

 Clear Quartz

-Clear Quartz amplifies Sodalite's mental clarity and helps program specific intentions for communication or study — together they sharpen focus and analytical ability
+Clear Quartz amplifies Sodalite's mental clarity and helps program specific intentions for communication or study — the pairing sharpens focus and analytical ability

 Amethyst

-Amethyst's calming spiritual energy combines with Sodalite's logical clarity to create a balanced state of intuitive reason — ideal for meditation and decision-making
+Amethyst's calming spiritual energy pairs with Sodalite's logical clarity to create a balanced state of intuitive reason — good for meditation and decision-making

 If You Like Sodalite, Also Try